bgercken/tutorial-edge-go-rest-api-part-2/docs/RunWithLocalDB.md

     EOF
     ```

-2. Create an environment file (as shown in the course substituting your choice for values) and your IP address.

-    ```
-    cat > ENV.sh << EOF
-    export DB_USERNAME=postgres
-    export DB_PASSWORD=postgres
-    export DB_HOST=192.168.0.100
-    export DB_TABLE=postgres
-    export DB_PORT=5432
-    EOF
-    ```

-3. Change the permissions on the database script to make it executable. `chmod +x run_db.sh`
+3. Update the permissions on the database script to make it executable.
+Example: `chmod +x run_db.sh`

 4. Start the database.

+    Example:

     ```
     ./run_db.sh
     ```

-## Now follow the steps to deploy the application
+## Application Startup Steps

-1. Create a script to run the application:
+1. Create a script to run the application.

+    Example:

     ```
     cat > deploy_app.sh << EOF